pcrain/GungeonCraft/readme.md

 ### Features

-- 145 new items, including
+- 146 new items, including
 	+ 79 new guns
 	+ 45 new passive items
-	+ 21 new active items
+	+ 22 new active items
 - Lore for all new guns and items
+- A new custom character: Rogo from [Pogo Rogue](https://store.steampowered.com/app/2870280/Pogo_Rogue/)
 - 90 stylish cosmetic hats, accessible via a new hat room near Winchester in the Breach
 - Companion Shop: sells 3 random unlocked companions at a 30% discount
 - Bartering Shop: trades 3 random D-A tier items for any higher-tiered item